 Research shows that testing regularly will help to improve your French but it’s important to focus on recall not just repetition.
-Log into or create a Learn French With Alexa and Kwiziq account and work your way through your recommended Studyplan, practising your recall on particular topics!

 It’s also a good idea to have someone to assess your written French so you don’t keep making the same mistakes.
 KwizBot can do this, highlighting where you need more practise and adjusting your Studyplan accordingly.
 And your Brainmap will show you what topics you’ve mastered and what you still need to work on.

-Expanding your vocab as much as possible is vital if you are going to succeed in all four of the disciplines so create a vocab book with any new words and phrases.
+Expanding your vocab as much as possible is vital if you're going to succeed in all four of the disciplines so create a vocab book with any new words and phrases.
 You can also use our Notebook facility to put lessons or grammar topics in if you want to revisit and test them again.